Types of data visualizations#

 The visualization packages we will be introducing in this module work best with the Pandas DataFrame data structure.
 Prior to visualizing our queries, we will always first convert them into Pandas DataFrames.

-table below as an example.
+We convert the bank table below as an example.

 bank = %sql SELECT * FROM bank